 How to reference

-- Choose a referencing style
+1. Follow a referencing style

-- Identify the resource type
+2. Identify the resource type

 4. Compile the reference listOnce you have collected all the information, you can start creating your reference list.
 Use the examples from your referencing guide to create a reference and in-text citation for each of your resources.
-Make sure you put everything in the correct order, and follow the guide on using punctuation and capitalisation.
+Make sure you put everything in the correct order, and follow the guide on using punctuation, capitalisation and italics.
 You should only include references to resources you have used in your assignment.